 Liver and muscle forms.
 UK diagnosed: about 150.

-- GSD8 has been reclassified as a sub-variant of GSD6.
+- GSD8 has been reclassified and no longer exists.

 - For GSD10 and above see the “Other GSDs” page.

-- The “UK diagnosed” figures are our best estimates based on various incidence rates published by medical sources, an AGSD-UK audit of English NHS specialist centres, our own figures from members and other people registered with us, and our experience of the rate of diagnosis.
+These are based on: various incidence rates published by medical sources; an AGSD-UK audit of English NHS specialist centres; our own figures from members and other people registered with us; and our experience of the rate of diagnosis.

 Maps of people with GSDs

 For some GSDs we are in touch with almost all affected in the UK, but for other GSDs we are only in touch with a subset.
 The reasons are varied, from a low rate of diagnosis, to not being told of our existence snd not feeling the need for any information or support.
 Others make use of our information but do not register with us.